karloskalcium/plex_linter/README.md

      ![](https://i.imgur.com/JFRTD1m.png)

-1. Under `libraries`, type in the Plex *Library Name* (exactly).
+1. Under `libraries`, type in the Plex *Library Name* (exactly)

-1. Note that the linter only works for music libraries currently.
+1. Note that the linter only works for music libraries currently

 #### Plex Server URL

 - Your Plex server's URL
   - This can be any format (e.g. <http://localhost:32400>, <https://plex.domain.ltd>)

 #### Plex Token

 1. Obtain a Plex Access Token:

    - Fill in the Plex URL and Plex login credentials, at the prompt, on first run.
-This only occurs when there is no valid `plex_linter.config.toml` present.
+This only occurs when there is no valid `plex_linter.toml` present.

      or